|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Medium-term trend: [See CVS medium-term trend chart] A medium-term uptrend had started on July 24, 2025 at 58.50 and reached 82.88 on October 17, 2025.
-CVS gained -24.38 points, or -41.68%, in 12 weeks.
-The chart has formed a Rising Wedge chart pattern.
-The uptrend resistance line (77.94) is broken, while daily and weekly technical indicators are overbought.
-Uptrend is exhausted and trend reversal is possible soon.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.
+Medium-term trend: [See CVS medium-term trend chart] A medium-term uptrend had started on March 30, 2026 at 69.51 and reached 102.77 on June 12, 2026.
+CVS gained -33.26 points, or -47.85%, in 10 weeks.
+The chart has formed a Broadening Ascending Wedge chart pattern.
+The trend support level is at 92.79 and resistance is at 113.53.
+A Broadening Ascending Wedge pattern is considered to be a reversal formation.
+It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
+Use the following link to access a Broadening Ascending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Ascending Wedge pattern in a medium-term trend.

-Weekly Technical Indicators: [See CVS weekly technical indicators chart] Weekly Relative Strength Index is overbought while Williams' Percentage Range and Lane's Stochastic are strongly overbought.
-Use the Technical Stock Screener to see the list of stocks with overbought weekly Relative Strength Index or strongly overbought weekly Williams' Percentage Range and Lane's Stochastic.
+Weekly Technical Indicators: [See CVS weekly technical indicators chart] Weekly Lane's Stochastic is overbought while Williams' Percentage Range is strongly overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought weekly Lane's Stochastic or strongly overbought weekly Williams' Percentage Range.
+Weekly Relative Strength Index and Lane's Stochastic have bearish divergence.
+Use the following links to access the Relative Strength Index and Lane's Stochastic help, or use the Technical Stock Screener to see the list of stocks with weekly Relative Strength Index and Lane's Stochastic bearish divergence.
+The divergence between price and indicator is considering one of the most important buy/sell stocks trading signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following links to access Lane's Stochastic, Relative Strength Index and Williams' Percentage Range help.
-The weekly MACD line is above its signal line since August 15, 2025.
+The weekly MACD line is above its signal line since May 1, 2026.
 This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is near its high and getting bigger.
+It indicates that the current medium-term uptrend is strong.
 Use the following link to access a MACD help.

-Daily Technical Indicators: [See CVS daily technical indicators chart] Daily Relative Strength Index, Williams' Percentage Range and Lane's Stochastic are overbought.
-Use the Technical Stock Screener to see the list of stocks with overbought daily Relative Strength Index, Williams' Percentage Range and Lane's Stochastic.
+Daily Technical Indicators: [See CVS daily technical indicators chart] Daily Williams' Percentage Range is overbought while Lane's Stochastic is strongly overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought daily Williams' Percentage Range or strongly overbought daily Lane's Stochastic.
+Daily Relative Strength Index, Lane's Stochastic and MACD have bearish divergence.
+Use the following links to access the Relative Strength Index, Lane's Stochastic and MACD help, or use the Technical Stock Screener to see the list of stocks with daily Relative Strength Index, Lane's Stochastic and MACD bearish divergence.
 During the last week, daily MACD line has moved above its signal line.
 Such crossover is considered a bullish signal.
+During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
+A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
+A Parabolic SAR is used as a trailing stop loss for long or short positions.
+It works best during strong trending periods.
+Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
 The price has closed on Friday above the upper Bollinger Band.
 It is considered a bullish signal.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
+During the last week, the price has crossed below the 50 Day Moving Average.
+Such crossover is considered a bearish signal.
+The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
+Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
+Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |